-Not only are vacation rentals generally more affordable than hotels, but they are also more appealing because they offer more privacy and freedom to vacationers.
+Not only are Vacation Home Rentals By Owners and Managers generally more affordable than hotels, but they are also more appealing because they offer more privacy and freedom to vacationers.
 There’s nothing better than going on a vacation to some other country, yet still feel as if you were home.
 However, in order for you to provide your guests with such a feeling of comfort, you need to design a cosy space with a unique character.
 This will also make your property stand out on the market and set you apart as a host.

 A coat of paint for a sense of novelty

 Applying a coat of paint is always a great way to freshen up your rental.
 Although affordable and simple, this change is quite effective, filling your rental with a sense of novelty and freshness.
 You have a range of inspiring colour schemes at your disposal, but you should go with a palette that will complement your destination.
 For instance, if you own a beachside house, you can opt for different shades of blue, sandy grey and beige for an aquatic feel.
 On the other hand, if your rental is high up in the mountains, you can go with rich and deep greens, browns and beiges.
 However, you should go with two or three tones to avoid creating an overbearing look.
 Of course, you can always go with a simple, neutral scheme, but make sure to introduce pops of vibrant tones for an authentic vibe.